oopp-team-11/Splitty/docs/product-pitch/product-pitch-script.md

     - The client is able to create a new event by providing a title for the event on the corresponding input box and clicking on the ```Create``` button.
     - The client is able to join to an existing event by providing the invitation code of the event on the corresponding input box and clicking on the ```Join``` button.
     - Alternatively, The client is able to (re)join an event by double clicking on the event they want to join from their list of events and they will be redirected do the specified event's overview page.
+    - The client can switch server with a provided uri on the bottom left
+    - An admin can type in admin password unique for the server and log in to the admin panel in the bottom left.

 ### Step 2 - Event overview